 1992 PRBO helps found California Partners in Flight, a coalition of agencies, nonprofits, and individuals working to keep common birds common.

 - With the US Forest Service, PRBO develops and publishes a handbook containing standardized protocols to monitor songbirds used throughout the continent.
+Two years later a Spanish-language version was published.

 1993 – 1996 Twenty years of PRBO data result in the federal protection and listing of the Western Snowy Plover under the Endangered Species Act.